PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fixed point, scalar/shared constants, pruning, options/provenance, and both runtime boundaries must remain unchanged.

+The correction is now implemented in the 866-line raw owner.
+One `ModelIRGraphIndex` replaces producer/consumer-map reconstruction on every fixed-point round and is updated differentially through input/output setters, batched removals, and adapter insertion.
+Two independent matches construct the index once.

+Each candidate now proves the strict pre-Transpose/Concat/Mul/Add/post- Transpose/tail-Add order, unique retained producers, exact single-consumer internal edges, private intermediate boundaries, complete rank-four source/ Concat/Mul/Add shapes and effective signatures, a valid Concat axis/options mapping, and a broadcast-compatible NHWC tail constant before mutation.
+Missing tensors, short signatures, malformed axes, duplicate producers, reverse order, and public internal aliases return zero with complete ModelIR equality.

+Both affine constants are planned from the unchanged graph.
+Scalars and already NHWC-broadcastable values remain untouched.
+Rotated constants require immutable non-public-input ownership and valid target broadcasting; shared or public-output values receive deterministic private clones, while variables and public inputs reject.
+Per-axis quantization is cloned and remapped with the same NCHW-to-NHWC permutation for both constants and the canonical Concat, Mul-output, and Add-output tensors.
+Candidate-local names are published only after every constant, metadata, quantization, adapter, setter, removal, and insertion decision succeeds.

+The reserved adapter tensor is reusable only as a private, immutable, unquantized INT32 `[4]` constant with an INT32 buffer and the exact permutation.
+Every unsafe collision is preserved and receives a private collision-safe replacement.
+Legacy adapters are inserted immediately after their Concat producer, before the main affine chain and every legacy consumer.
+All 27 former strict xfails are green; public-output affine constants are explicitly verified as successful private-clone rewrites.
+The original 18 characterization cases, plus clone and one-index coverage, now form 46 green focused tests.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and